avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 ~~~~~~~~~~~~~~~~~~~

 Calculates the different indicators described in the :ref:`moduleAna3AIMEC:Theory` section for a given threshold.
 The threshold
-can be based on pressure, flow depth, ... (this needs to be specified in the configuration file).
+can be based on pressure, flow thickness, ... (this needs to be specified in the configuration file).
 Returns a ``resAnalysis`` dictionary with the analysis results (see :py:func:`ana3AIMEC.ana3AIMEC.postProcessAIMEC` for more details).

 .. :runout: (x,y) coordinates of the runout as well as the runout length based on P_cross_max and the pressure Threshold
 .. :runoutMean: (x,y) coordinates of the runout as well as the runout length based on P_cross_mean and the pressure Threshold
 .. :AMPP: average maximum peak pressure
 .. :MMPP: maximum maximum peak pressure
-.. :AMD: average maximum flow depth
+.. :AMD: average maximum flow thickness
-.. :MMD: maximum maximum flow depth
+.. :MMD: maximum maximum flow thickness
 .. :elevRel: z coordinate of the release area (first point with max Peak pressure over pressure Threshold)
 .. :deltaH: DeltaZ between the release point and runout point
 .. :relMass: release Mass